nbeadling/MarvelCinematicUniversiveTriviaGame/README.md

 I also used StreamWriter and StreamReader to create an audit log of every game played and implemented a secret input to display the log.

 I also just create a SQL Database and now a user can create an account and login into the account.

+I am leveraging a DAO pattern to save data to the SQL Database and pull data.
+  - A user's score is saved after completing the game.

 Future functions:
   - A user being able to review there past games and scores